pythonindia/inpycon2023/data/faq.md

 5. Sponsor stalls are where you can meet companies supporting the conference.
 These companies use Python and are looking for Python developers.
 You can visit their stalls to get to know more about them, and the openings in their organization.

 #### October 2, 2023: Devsprints
 During the Devsprints, people contribute to open-source projects, guided by mentors.
 This is a nice way to get started with contributing to Python and other open-source projects.

-A separate ticket is required to attend the Devsprints.
+Devsprints are free to attend.

 ### General FAQ